Epistemic Neural Networks: ImageNet

-The benefits of the \texttt{epinet} scale up to more complex image data.
-In fact, these benefits become even more substantial.
-This section focuses on experiments around the ImageNet dataset \citep{deng2009imagenet}, although we produce qualitatively similar results for both CIFAR-10 and CIFAR-100 in Appendix~\ref{app:image_agents}.
-This appendix also compares our agents against the \textit{uncertainty baselines} of \citet{nado2021uncertainty}.
-Even after tuning for joint log-loss, none of these agents match epinet performance.
+Benefits of the \texttt{epinet} scale up to more complex datasets and, in fact, become more substantial.
+This section focuses on experiments involving the ImageNet dataset \citep{deng2009imagenet}; qualitatively similar results for both CIFAR-10 and CIFAR-100 are presented in Appendix~\ref{app:image_agents}.
+We compare our epinet agent against ensemble approaches as well as the \textit{uncertainty baselines} of \citet{nado2021uncertainty}.
+Even after tuning to optimize joint log-loss, none of these agents match epinet performance.
+We assess joint log-loss via dyadic sampling \citep{osband2022evaluating}, as explained in Appendix~\ref{app:dyadic}.

-For our experiments in this section, we first train several baseline ResNet architectures on ImageNet.
-In particular, we tune ResNet-$L$ with $L \in \{50, 101, 152, 200\}$ over learning rate, weight decay and temperature rescaling \citep{wenzel2020good} in the Jaxline framework \citep{deepmind2020jax}.
+For our experiments, we first train several baseline ResNet architectures on ImageNet.
+We train each of the ResNet-$L$ architectures for $L \in \{50, 101, 152, 200\}$ in the Jaxline framework \citep{deepmind2020jax}.
+We tune the learning rate, weight decay and temperature rescaling \citep{wenzel2020good} on ResNet-50 and apply those settings to other ResNets.
 The ensemble agent only uses the ResNet-$50$ architecture.
 After tuning hyperparameters, we independently initialize and train $100$ ResNet-50 models to serve as ensemble particles.
 These models are then used to form ensembles of sizes $1$, $3$, $10$, $30$, and $100$.

-For our epinet agent, we take the pretrained ResNet as the base network and freeze its weights.
-The input to the learnable network $\sigma^L_\eta$ includes the last-layer features of the base ResNet and the epistemic index.
-Similar to Section~\ref{sec:supervised_testbed}, the learnable network $\sigma^L_\eta(\phi, z) = g_\eta([\phi, z])^T z$, where $\phi$ is the last-layer features, $z$ is the epistemic index, $[\phi, z]$ is the concatenation of $\phi$ and $z$, and $g_\eta(\cdot)$ is a 1-layer MLP with 50 hidden units and output $\in \Real^{D_Z \times C}$ for $C$ classes.
+The epinet takes a pretrained ResNet as the base network with frozen weights.
+We fix the index dimension $D_Z=30$ and let the features $\phi$ be the last hidden layer of the ResNet.
+We use a 1-layer MLP with 50 hidden units for the learnable network \eqref{eq:epi_mlp}.
 The fixed prior $\sigma^P$ consists of a network with the same architecture and initialization as $\sigma^L_\eta$, together with an ensemble of small random convolutional networks that directly take the image as inputs.
-We choose the index dimension $D_Z=30$ and $P_Z$ as standard Gaussian.
-We train the epinet using cross-entropy loss with ridge regularization.
-We push the details on hyperparameters and ablations, together with open-source code, to Appendix~\ref{app:image_agents}.
+We push details on hyperparameters and evaluation, with open-source code, to Appendix~\ref{app:image_agents}.